NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Method

-Suppose $i,j \in [B]$ be the index of two arbitrary data samples, where $B \in \mathbb{Z}^{+}$ denotes the batch size.
-Let $\vf_i \in \mathbb{R}^T$ be the feature vector containing the nodule's metadata (e.g. diameter, margin, location).
+Recent work on Representational Autoencoders (RAE) \citep{zheng2026diffusion} shows that semantically rich spaces yield not only better reconstruction quality, but also superior generative quality in downstream diffusion models.
+However, standard VAEs \citep{DBLP:journals/corr/KingmaW13} map images into a lower-dimensional latent space without enforcing such structures, leaving the latent embeddings semantically unconstrained.
+One way to impose structure is supervised contrastive learning \citep{supcon}, which pulls and pushes samples based on discrete class labels.
+Our supervision, in contrast, is a continuous nodule feature vector $\vf$.
+Therefore, we introduce a \textit{nodule-aligned} latent space, in which a VAE is trained under two complementary objectives: a \textit{latent alignment loss}, which aligns latent neighbor structure with EHR-derived nodule biomarker similarity, and a \textit{predictive representation loss}, which guides the latent space using ground-truth malignancy labels. \paragraph{Latent Alignment Loss} Suppose $i,j \in [B]$ be the index of two arbitrary data samples, where $B \in \mathbb{Z}^{+}$ denotes the batch size.
+Let $\vf_i \in \mathbb{R}^T$ be the feature vector containing the nodule EHR.
 Let $\vz_i = E(\mX_i)$ be the latent embedding of the LDCT scan $\mX_i$ encoded by the encoder $E$ of the VAE model.
-Denote the feature-space distance $(\vf)$ and latent-space distance $(\vz)$ between two data samples $(i,j)$ as
+Denote the feature-space $(\vf)$ similarity and latent-space $(\vz)$ similarity between two data samples $(i,j)$ as